ardanlabs/gotour/README.md

 ## Joining the Go Slack Community

-We use a slack channel to share links, code, and examples during the training.
+We use a Slack channel to share links, code, and examples during the training.
 This is free.
-This is also the same slack community you will use after training to ask for help and interact with may Go experts around the world in the community.
+This is also the same Slack community you will use after training to ask for help and interact with may Go experts around the world in the community.

 * Using the following link, fill out your name and email address: https://invite.slack.gobridge.org/
-* Check your email, and follow the link to the slack application.
+* Check your email, and follow the link to the Slack application.

 ___
 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).